List of California Golden Bears bowl games

 On offense during the 2007 Armed Forces Bowl.

 The California Golden Bears college football team competes as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision (FBS), representing the University of California, Berkeley in the Atlantic Coast Conference.
 Since the establishment of the team in 1886, California has appeared in 26 bowl games, including eight appearances in the Rose Bowl Game.
-Their latest bowl appearance was the 2024 LA Bowl, where California was defeated by the UNLV Rebels 24–13, to give the Golden Bears an overall bowl record of 12–13–1 (.481).
+Their latest bowl appearance was the 2025 Hawaii Bowl, where California was defeated by the Hawaii Rainbow Warriors 35–31, to give the Golden Bears an overall bowl record of 12–14–1 (.444).